Wanga Kingdom

-The Wanga kingdom is a Bantu kingdom within Kenya, consisting of the Wanga (Abawanga) tribe of the Luhya people (Abaluyia).
+The Wanga Kingdom is a traditional kingdom within Kenya, consisting of the Wanga (Abawanga) tribe of the Luhya people (Abaluyia).
 At its peak the kingdom covered an expansive area from Jinja in west to Naivasha in the East African Rift.
 The Wanga kingdom was a significant African empire and the most organized structure of government in pre-colonial Kenya politically, economically, and militarily.